odileeds/emer2gent-data/README.md

 {
     "unique-id": {
         "author": "A.N.
 Other",
-        "description": "A description of the author"
+        "description": "A description of the author",
         "url": "https://an.other/",
         "index": "https://an.other/covid-19/index.json"
     }